Ranking of Russian Pharmacy Chains (Q1 – Q3 2018)

 The current state of the Russian retail market is highlighted by a growing number of foreign retailers that have exited the market this year.
 In February, it was Finnish K-Rauta, then German Media Markt, and finally, at the end of the year, French-British Castorama.
 Not every company has exited; instead, German Metro Cash & Carry has taken a desperate step by starting to give out customer cards to everyone, while it used to give out those cards only to employees of legal entities that had a corresponding contract with the company.

 While those examples are not of the pharmaceutical retail, the macroeconomic situation is the same for every sphere.
 Even though pharmaceutical drugs have their own consumption peculiarities because they are mostly urgent demand products, the Russian pharmaceutical retail is balancing between decay and stagnation.

-Top pharmacy chains in the pharmaceutical retail market in Russia (Q1-Q3 2018)
+Tab 1.
+Top pharmacy chains on the Russian pharmaceutical retail market (Q1 – Q3 2018)